tolicodes/articles/wip/api-scraping.md

 ```

 #### Retrying
 A lot of times, even when we handle Rate limiting correctly, the server may fail some of our requests.
-We want to have an effective retry strategy
+We want to have an effective retry strategy.

+For this we have to slightly edit our `process` function.
+It will still run a `while` loop

 ```
 async  runFunction(func, promise, tryNumber  =  0) {